Jelly-RDF/jelly-jvm/docs/docs/user/compatibility.md

 ### Apache Jena 4.x.x

 Jelly-JVM 1.0.x only supports the RDF 1.1 mode of Apache Jena (enabled by default in Jena 4.x.x).
-The RDF 1.0 mode was removed entirely in Apache Jena 5.
+The RDF 1.1 mode [became the only available one](https://lists.apache.org/thread/hn1d1mpg9hwv7m0m620j53jgpw2rrdyz) in Apache Jena 5 (RDF 1.0 support was removed).

 ## Internal vs external APIs